takenet/blip-docs/source/includes/en/webhook.md

 5. Sending commands

-In order to use BLiP's [extensions]() (like schedule and directory), it is necessary to send commands.
+In order to use Blip's [extensions]() (like schedule and directory), it is necessary to send commands.
 To do that, a `HTTP POST` request on `/commands` URL must be made.

 For instance, send a command to schedule some message: